dominiquegarmier/auto-docs-action/README.md

 - Pull requests: Compares against PR base commit or last bot commit (whichever has less history)
 - Handles multiple commits between runs
 - Automatically fetches PR base branches when needed

+### Pre-commit Hook Support

+The `pre_commit_hook` input allows you to run any command before the action commits changes.
+This is useful for:
+- Running code formatters (black, isort, etc.)
+- Running linters (flake8, pylint, etc.)
+- Running pre-commit hooks if your project uses them
+- Any custom validation or formatting

+The hook command runs after docstrings are updated but before changes are committed.
+If the hook fails with a non-zero exit code, the changes are still committed (similar to how pre-commit.ci works).
+Hook output is logged for debugging.

 ## Example